tytydraco/yessleep/out/Something_came_to_me_the_other_night_and_I_dont_know_if_it_came_from_above_or_below.md

 So here it is.
 My warning.
 If you live near a church, or a mosque, or a synagogue, go.
 Pray to anything.
 I don't know what being this thing serves, but something has to be better than nothing.

 And if you’re in a city, get out.
 I think that’s where it’s going to start.
 I keep seeing fire and ash.
 People kneeling in the streets.
-Places I know, burning.
+Places I know burning.

 I don’t know how much time we have.